A deposit of $350.00 is required to save your spot!

 This workshop is a very special one, in one of Utahs incredible monuments.
 Grand Staircase Escalante is one of the most diverse, and interesting areas in Utah with incredible slot canyons, Arches, badlands, toadstools, hoodoos and more.
 Its also an area under severe threat of disappearing.

 **All participants will be responsible for bringing their own gear; tents, sleeping bags, food, water, and equipment.
 1 spare set of camping gear is available.
+Or providing your own lodging in town and will need to travel back and forth (not recommended).

 Some of the potential locations might include: